100HnoMeuNome/video-rental-store/README.md

-# Video Rental Store
+# Insecure Rental

-A full-stack video rental store application built with Node.js, MongoDB, and vanilla JavaScript, deployable on Kubernetes with Datadog monitoring and Application Security.
+An intentionally vulnerable rental application for security testing and education.
+Rent movies, airplanes, and cars through this purposely insecure platform built with Node.js, MongoDB, and vanilla JavaScript.

 **Quick Start**: See [QUICKSTART.md](QUICKSTART.md) for deployment instructions **Configuration**: See [CONFIGURATION.md](CONFIGURATION.md) for JWT secret and environment variables